AuroraEditor/AuroraEditor/README.md

 ## Community

-Join our community on [Discord](https://discord.gg/YyRWU7nbXG) where we discuss and collaborate on all things AuroraEditor.
+Join our community on [Discord](https://discord.gg/vsu37gqGrK) where we discuss and collaborate on all things of Aurora Editor.

 Don't be shy, jump right in and be part of the discussion!